 Madeleine Mozley is a desert-dwelling word fiend.
 She published her debut novel, First Carrier, in 2020, and she’s been living in the world of writing since early childhood.
 Since her first poem, Black, was laminated and hung on the fridge when she was seven, she was hooked.

 She studied creative writing and psychology at UNM, receiving various awards and writing accolades before graduating and starting a Christian lit mag with her best friends/writing compatriots.
 She served as editor of Embers Igniting for five years.

 In April 2019, Embers Igniting restructured itself as an editing business.
 Madeleine gets to work with incredible clients who write all lengths of fiction and nonfiction over at Embers Igniting Editing.

-Madeleine lives in her enchanting home state of New Mexico with her husband, two kids, and three fur babies.
+Madeleine lives in her enchanting home state of New Mexico with her husband, kiddos, and fur babies.
 She’s long been enamored of the natural splendor of NM, especially her beloved Sandia Mountains, and her desire to put chile in everything she cooks can’t be contained.

 Albuquerque, NM 87110